k8spatterns/katacoda/22-Operator/04-create-webapp.md

   message: "Welcome to the Operator Pattern !"
 ```

-Note, that this ConfigMap does not have any annotations and is totally disconnected to any Pods that is using this ConfigMap.
+Note that this ConfigMap does not have any annotations.
+It is entirely disconnected from any Pods that are using this ConfigMap.

 Let's deploy that application and the ConfigMap: